Interested in becoming a VISTA?

 Building Bridges Across the River

 Skyland Workforce Center (SWC) is a project of Building Bridges Across the River, a collaborative of nonprofit organizations providing employment-related programs and services in southeast Washington, DC.
 Building Bridges Across the River has a mission to engage individuals, businesses, government, and community-based organizations to serve as a hub for a range of employment-related services and opportunities that can lead to economic self-sufficiency.
 Many job seekers face multiple challenges related to literacy, computer skills, work readiness, transportation, housing, and other barriers to employment.
 SWC provides high-quality workforce development programs in one location, leading to work-ready employee candidates, career-focused job placement, economic self-sufficiency, and improved quality of life.
 The VISTA project is intended to meet the needs of people in our community who visit SWC because they want someone to review their resume before they attend a job fair, they are uncertain about how to answer behavioral interview questions, or they are being screened for a job using online meeting software that they have never heard of and do not know how to use.
 To achieve this, the VISTA will evaluate the existing volunteer program from recruitment to management, identifying opportunities and implementing improvements that support a consistent weekly schedule for volunteer help for unemployed and underemployed jobseekers who need to accomplish an employment-related goal.
-Apply to Building Bridges Across the River now!
+Position filled!

 Community Solutions deploys the best problem solving tools from multiple sectors to help communities end homelessness and the conditions that create it.
 Community Solutions co-developed the John and Jill Ker Conway Residence (JJKC), a 124-unit affordable housing development with 77 units of permanent supportive housing (PSH) for formerly homeless individuals.
 At the John and Jill Ker Conway Residence, Community Solutions is dedicated to helping formerly homeless residents thrive in their permanent home by coordinating wraparound supportive services and providing on-site social programming.
 JJKC residents are predominantly veterans (59%), 50+ (81%), male (84%) and Black (92%).
 At the JJKC residence, the VISTA will empower residents to create and implement peer-led initiatives that will bolster resident and staff capacity and increase resident satisfaction, health, and well-being.
-Apply to Community Solutions now!
+Position filled!

 Community Preservation and Development Corporation (CPDC)

 The Community Preservation and Development Corporation, or CPDC, is a premier not-for-profit real estate developer dedicated to providing safe, high-quality, and affordable housing for low- and moderate-income individuals and families.
 Their mission is to develop vibrant communities through innovation and partnership; vital to accomplishing these goals is the engagement of a strong and diverse cohort of volunteers.
 Since 2006, CPDC has leveraged volunteer time and talent to address the critical needs surrounding health and wellness, education, environment, economy, and resident engagement to ensure that CPDC and communities grow and thrive together.
 CPDC is expanding its resident services from 30 sites to 100 over the next 3-5 years.
 To be successful, volunteers will become a more important part of expanding resident services across more sites.
 In 2019, the VISTA member will work to successfully integrate volunteers into the CPDC Network Demonstration Model (3-4 newly formed clusters of affordable housing properties) to add capacity in more affordable housing communities to support resident services and resident engagement.
-Apply to CPDC now!
+Position filled!

 District Bridges is a local nonprofit that organizes community building opportunities in vulnerable neighborhoods, and supports local economic development through assisting small businesses.
 It serves the businesses, organizations, and individuals who live, work and play in the Ward 1 neighborhoods of Columbia Heights, Mount Pleasant, Petworth, Park View and Pleasant Plains.
 Their mission is to enrich neighborhood vitality by bridging community engagement and economic development so that individuals, businesses, and organizations can thrive together.The VISTA will be focused on supporting economic development in underserved and rapidly gentrifying neighborhoods through assisting small businesses to access technical assistance and to address obstacles to business sustainability.
 Apply to District Bridges now!